Best Budget Infant Car Seats 2025, Tested & Reviewed

 The good news is that there are several great car seats for under about $125 to $150, without totally compromising on features or safety for your little one.

-We've been reviewing inexpensive infant car seats for over 10 years, and if we made our own, here is what it would look like:
+We've been reviewing inexpensive infant car seats for over 10 years, and if we made our own, here are some of the key features it would have:

 ✔️ 35-pound weight limit.